avantrec/soco-cli/README.md

 **Macro names** are case-sensitive, and should not contain spaces or special characters except for underscores (`_`) and dashes (`-`).

 **Speaker names** should ideally use the **exact** speaker name, including capitalisation, and using enclosing quotes where necessary.
 Shortened names will work, but will be less efficient.
+(Note: this does not apply when using the local speaker cache option.)

 #### Macro Arguments